 Concentrations of risk may arise if large cash flows are concentrated within particular time periods.
-The maturity profile in the following table represents the forecast future contractual principal and interest cash flows in relation to the group and company's financial liabilities on an undiscounted basis.
+The maturity profile in the following table represents the forecast future contractual principal and interest cash flows in relation to group and company's financial liabilities on an undiscounted basis.
 Derivative cash flows have been shown net where there is a contractual agreement to settle on a net basis; otherwise the cash flows are shown gross.
-This table does not include the impact of lease liabilities for which the maturity profile on an undiscounted basis has been disclosed in note 14.
+This table does not include the impact of lease liabilities.